Tips & How

 Overview: What Is the DVSA Practical Driving Test?

 The test costs £62 on a weekday and £75 on evenings and weekends.
 In 2022/23, the overall pass rate was approximately 49% — so slightly under half of all candidates pass on their first attempt.
-Understanding exactly what happens during the test is one of the most effective ways to improve your chances.

 Before the Test: What to Bring